schorij23/jeffs-react-portfolio/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This project was created to show potential employers that i can use react
+This project was created to show potential employers a short list of Projects, an email, resume and linkedin and github account

-## Table of Contentss
+## Table of Contents

 * [Installations](#installations)